ome/omero-documentation/contributing/editing-docs.rst

-This covers the OME team processes and workflows that may be of interest to external contributors or other open source teams - information about what tools we use and how rather than internal-only workflows (like standup prep) or anything which needs to be kept private which belongs in the internal docs instead.
+This covers the OME team processes and workflows that may be of interest to external contributors or other open source teams - information about what tools we use and how, rather than internal-only workflows (like standup prep) or anything which needs to be kept private which belongs in the internal docs instead.